 If you’re heading to this part of the country, the campsites shown here have all you need for a good time.
 Head to the state’s lovely interior and see towns like Northampton with plenty of cultural offerings along the way.

 The state’s many public forests and marvelous Connecticut River makes for wonderful boating while the Berkshires are an ideal chance to go hiking.
-The campsites here make it easy to create a home base.
 If you’re hitting the seashores or Boston, the sites listed make a convenient and pleasant home base.
-See Massachusetts in person with any one of these fabulously fun camping sites.